 Subsidies are based on the benchmark plan in each area, which is defined as the second-lowest-cost Silver plan.
 But applicants are free to apply their subsidy to any metal level plan, which can mean they pay more or less than the percentage of income they would be paying if they selected the benchmark plan.

 Over the last few years, the benchmark has switched plans more than once in most areas due to premium fluctuation from one year to the next.
 (In other words, you may have the benchmark plan this year, but that doesn’t mean your current plan will still be the benchmark plan next year.)
-And 2018 is also shaping up to have significant changes in benchmark prices.
+And 2018 will also have significant changes in benchmark prices.
 Although overall rates may fluctuate considerably, some carriers increase rates more than others, some reduce their rates, and carriers can enter or leave the market from one year to the next.

 So although you might have selected the plan that represented the best value for 2017, that same plan might not offer the best value in 2018.
 The amount of your subsidy could change if your area’s benchmark plan changes, and new plans might be available that offer lower premiums, different provider networks, or a better overall value.

 This will be especially true for 2018, as states and insurers took differing approaches to handling the uncertainty surrounding federal funding for cost-sharing reductions (CSR).
-Some states instructed insurers to assume CSR funding will continue (although most of them have scrambled to add last-minute premium increases after the Trump Administration cut off premium subsidies just three weeks before the start of open enrollment).
+Some states instructed insurers to assume CSR funding would continue (although most of them ultimately scrambled to add last-minute premium increases after the Trump Administration cut off premium subsidies just three weeks before the start of open enrollment).
 Other states instructed insurers to assume that CSR funding wouldn’t continue and provided guidance on how to add the cost to 2018 premiums.
 But some states left the issue to insurers to decide on their own — so the approach can vary even within a single state.